aeternity/aepp-playground/README.md

-# aepp-playground
+# Aepp Playground

-Things here don't work yet.
+__Some things here don't work yet.
 This is a work in progress.
-Hit up the 'Issues' if you wanna discuss something, or wanna know more.
+Hit up the 'Issues' if you wanna discuss something, or wanna know more.__

-### Overview
+### Aepp Playground Modules Overview
+Aepp Playground will be comprised of single purpose application modules, in the image below, you'll see the high level overview of aepp-playground.

+In the image below you'll notice that the structure follows a tree, as the root its `aepp-playground` and as its leafs are its modules, and the leafs of the modules are the specifications and functionality of that specific module.

+_PS: I've termed the parts of the app as `modules` instead of `components` to not confuse it with Vue Components._

 ![Overview](https://i.imgur.com/ZRXdwPB.png)

 #### Identity Provider